-- Be a citizen of the United States or an alien lawfully admitted into the United States
+- Be a US citizen or an alien otherwise lawfully admitted.

-- Have a valid state-issued driver's license or personal identification card
+- Have a valid driver license or state ID.

-The county clerk shall waive the six-month residency requirement for an emergency license if the person is a petitioner for a personal protection order issued under MCL § 600.2950 or MCL § 600.2950a.
-The county clerk might also waive the residency for an emergency license if the county sheriff determines that there is clear and convincing evidence to believe that the person's safety or the safety of a member of their family or household is endangered by their inability to immediately obtain a license to carry a concealed pistol.
+In certain situations, the county clerk must waive the six-month residency requirement.
+According to Michigan law, an emergency license shall be issued without the six-month residency requirement if the person has also sought and received a personal protection order issued under MCL § 600.2950 or MCL § 600.2950a.
+Other exceptions have some level of discretion such as where the county clerk might waive the residency for an emergency license if the county sheriff determines that there is clear and convincing evidence to believe that the person's safety or the safety of a member of their family or household is endangered by their inability to immediately obtain a license to carry a concealed pistol.
 Lastly, the six-month residency requirement might be waived for a new resident if they hold a valid concealed pistol license issued by another state at the time their residency in Michigan is established.What is an Emergency CPL?

 If an individual obtains an emergency license, they must complete a valid pistol training course and apply for a CPL within ten business days of applying for the license.
 Also, an emergency license is unrestricted and valid for only 45 days.